-- A) Employees shall be eligible for the swing shift differential for all hours worked, or major portion thereof (thirty (30) minutes or more) between the hours of 5:00 p.m. and 11:00 p.m. - B) Employees shall be eligible for the night shift differential for all hours worked, or major portion thereof (thirty (30) minutes or more) between the hours of 11:00 p.m. and 5:00 a.m. - C) Employees shall be eligible for the weekend differential for all hours worked, or major portion thereof, (thirty (30) minutes or more), between 12:01 a.m. on Saturday through 12:00 midnight on Sunday. - D) Shift differential shall be applied to base rates in computation of payment for overtime but not for periods of leaves of absence with pay, unless required by law. - E) The differentials shall be as follows:
+- B) Employees shall be eligible for the night shift differential for all hours worked, or major portion thereof (thirty (30) minutes or more) between the hours of 11:00 p.m. and 5:00 a.m. - C) Employees shall be eligible for the weekend differential for all hours worked, or major portion thereof, (thirty (30) minutes or more), between 12:01 a.m. on Saturday through 12:00 midnight on Sunday. - D) Shift differential shall be applied to base rates in computation of payment for overtime but not for periods of leaves of absence with pay, unless required by law. - E) The differentials shall be as follows:

-Swing Nights Weekends \$3.92 \$4.34 \$3.14
+Swing Nights Weekends \$3.92 \$5.00 \$3.14